yungjakey/credential-masker/README.md

 The repository includes two GitHub workflow configurations:

-### Build and Publish Workflow
+### Verify PR Workflow

-Located at `.github/workflows/build-and-publish.yml`, this workflow:
+Located at `.github/workflows/verify-pr.yml`, this workflow:

-- Triggers on pushes to the main branch, tag pushes with format `v*`, and pull requests to main
+- Triggers on pull requests to the main branch
-- Builds Docker images for multiple platforms (Linux amd64/arm64, Windows amd64)
+- Verifies Go modules are correctly configured
-- Publishes built images to GitHub Container Registry (except for pull requests)
+- Runs tests to ensure code quality
-- Tags images based on Git tags, branches, and commit SHAs
+- Checks that the project builds successfully

 ### Create Release Workflow

 Located at `.github/workflows/create-release.yml`, this workflow:

 - Triggers when a tag with the format `v*` is pushed
-- Builds binaries for multiple platforms (Linux amd64/arm64, Windows amd64)
+- Builds binaries for multiple platforms (Linux amd64/arm64, macOS amd64/arm64, Windows amd64)
 - Creates a GitHub release with the built binaries attached
 - Generates release notes automatically